Services & Support FAQ

-See also this Fall 2020 Contact Information document for specific hours and contacts (Android users can click phone numbers directly to dial; Iphone/iOS users will need to click and hold to dial).
+See also this Spring 2021 Contact Information document for specific hours and contacts (Android users can click phone numbers directly to dial; Iphone/iOS users will need to click and hold to dial).

 Counseling & Health

 The Counseling Center is operating virtually.
 E-mail ude.naigroeg@gnilesnuoc or call 732-987-2680 and leave a message indicating you’d like to set up an appointment for a phone screening; voice messages are picked up hourly.
-Sessions are being conducted by phone only.
-If you are not physically in New Jersey, you may or may not be able to be involved in ongoing phone sessions, due to interstate licensure issues.
+Sessions are being conducted virtually.
+If you are not physically in New Jersey, you may or may not be able to be involved in ongoing virtual therapy sessions, due to interstate licensure issues.
 If you are outside of New Jersey, the Counseling Center will try to refer you to a provider in your home areas.